colbyprior/speedies/docs/7. Warbands Generated/Paladins.md

 sidebar_label: Paladins
 ---
 # Paladins
-Paladins are warriors who come from a holy order.
+An order of paladins and others that seek to advance a holy agenda.

 | Max Units | 15 |
 | ---- | ---- |